Inside: Download this free Earth Day printable headband to use for your kids or students this Earth Day!

 These headbands are perfect for toddlers, preschoolers, kindergarten and elementary students to wear on Earth Day.

-Because we love printable kids coloring pages so much we had to make these headbands in black and white for kids to color in themselves.
+Because we love coloring pages for kids so much we had to make these headbands in black and white for kids to color in themselves.

 Read on below to see how to download your own copy to use at home or in the classroom.